gsoft-inc/wl-hopper/.changeset/unlucky-starfishes-dance.md

 "@hopper-ui/tokens": major
 ---

-Added new tokens - updaded some existing values
+Added new tokens - updated some existing values